moddedmc-wiki/fabric-modding-wiki/docs/first-mod/introduction-to-modding/index.md

 Before you can even start creating your mod - you have to understand a few concepts that may be mentioned quite a lot throughout the pages of this wiki.

+These concepts will be extended upon in their individual pages.

 Obviously, these pages expect you have knowledge of basic java - [please have a read on the home page if you don't.](/#maximising-your-use-of-this-wiki)

 ## What is Fabric?